Team-72-Passfinder/CRM-project/README.md

 We will follow a **trunk-based approach**, where developers collaborate on a single branch and avoid creating other long-lived feature branches.
 We will create a branch, code it, pull request it and merge it.
 Then we will create another branch to code other part of the software.
 This avoid merge hell when we finalize the product.

+**Naming convention**:

-File and folder naming convention: User lowercase letter and hyphen between words.
-Examples: `file-name`, `backend`, `main-file.js`, `src/a-very-long-file-name.js` etc..
+- For files and folders, use lowercase letter and hyphen between words.
+Examples: `file-name`, `backend`, `main-file.js`, `src/a-very-long-file-name.js`, etc..

+- For branch, they should have a clear and concise name what they are implementing (should focus on one task at a time).
+Use hyphen or space between words for better clarity.
+Example: `mocha-test`, `schema DB`, `User-Authentication`, etc..

 In addition, it's better to **commit frequently**.
 This way, we can easily see the reasons for code change and follow the thought process of the developer.
 Don't mistake between commit and push/pull request though.